cloke/peel/README.md

 - [ ] Use a property for selected branch and not the asterix in the name
 - [ ] Add abliity to add file from repo
 - [ ] Figure out git push.
 We can't just do git push "main" it would need to be git push "origin main". "branch -la provides better detail"
+- [ ] On fresh install there might be an issue with adding a repo.
+They seem to only work after app restart.

 # Ideas
   - Add a better git ignore editor